CLS: Lakeside University

 “How the ‘Stolen’ Election of 1876 Affects Us”

-Bill Carlson was a reporter or editor at five Oho newspapers, primarily The Cleveland Plain Dealer, where he covered government and political campaigns and was an editorial writer.
+Longtime Laksider Bill Carlson was a reporter or editor at five Oho newspapers, primarily The Cleveland Plain Dealer, where he covered government and political campaigns and was an editorial writer.
 He also was editor of national and foreign news, including supervision of the PD Washington Bureau.
-He has given talks here on Ohio’s eight presidents and the history of the Chautauqua movement.
-Bill and his wife Nancy have a cottage on Poplar Avenue.

 National Museum of the Great Lakes Tour

 Tuesday, Aug.
-27, 10 a.m. | Orchestra Hall
+27, 10 a.m. | National Museum of the Great Lakes in Toledo, OH

 Set foot in spaces typically off-limits to visitors in an exclusive, behind-the-scenes tour of the Col. James M. Schoonmaker Museum Ship, the Museum Tug Ohio and the St. Marys Challenger Pilothouse.
-During this 2 hour experience you have the exclusive opportunity to take a deeper dive into the ships’ inner workings and visit “hard-hat” only locations like the:
+During this 2-hour experience you have the exclusive opportunity to take a deeper dive into the ships’ inner workings and visit “hard hat only” locations like the:

-3. The Interior of the St. Marys Challenger Pilothouse (currently still under restoration efforts).
+- The Interior of the St. Marys Challenger Pilothouse (currently still under restoration efforts).

 From glimpses into our newest artifact’s restoration, to the Schoonmaker’s original boiler bricks—you’ll see it all from an insider’s view.

-ADDITIONAL DETAILS:
+ADDITIONAL DETAILS

 Wednesday, Aug.
 28, 10:30 a.m. | Orchestra Hall